 Ilha Deserta (Deserted Island) is the only uninhabited island flanking the Ria Formosa.
 Ilha Deserta beach is perhaps the Algarve’s most isolated beach.
 To get there, take a ferry from Faro and be sure to catch the last one back – otherwise you will be left stranded!

 The island has seven kilometres of white sandy beaches, which are the quietest in the Algarve.
 The Cabo de Santo Maria beach is the most difficult to travel to but is well worth the effort as it is remote, unspoilt and the most southerly point in Portugal.
 The sea water here is exceptionally clean.

-You won’t find any facilities here, except for the exclusive Estaminé seafood restaurant (you need to book in advance).
+You won’t find many facilities here, except for the exclusive Estaminé seafood restaurant (you need to book in advance).

 Ilha da Culatra Beach

 The Ilha da Culatra is highlighted by a wonderful sand dune beach along its entire south-eastern shoreline.
 The ferry service from Faro departs from Porta Nova Pier and takes 40 minutes.
-The island has two fishing villages: one on the lagoon side (Culatra) and the other at the western end of the beach (Farol).
+The island has two fishing villages: one on the lagoon side (Culatra) and the other at the western end of the beach (Farol), which sits in the shadow of an impressive lighthouse.
 Culatra is a great place for lunch.
-Farol sits in the shadow of an impressive lighthouse.